 *All statistics provided by the CDC (www.CDC.gov)

-In 2007, there were 3,443 fatal unintentional drownings (non-boating related) in the United States, averaging ten deaths per day.
-An additional 496 people died from drowning in boating-related incidents.
+Since 2005, there has been an average of 3,536 fatal unintentional drownings (non-boating related) in the United States every year.
+That averages ten deaths per day.
+An additional 332 people died from drowning in boating-related incidents.

-More than one in five people who die from drowning are children 14 and younger.1 For every child who dies from drowning, another four received emergency department care for nonfatal submersion injuries.
+More than one in five people who die from drowning are children 14 and younger.
+For every child who dies from drowning, another five received emergency department care for nonfatal submersion injuries.

-More than 55% of drowning victims treated in emergency departments require hospitalization or transfer for higher levels of care (compared to a hospitalization rate of 3-5% for all unintentional injuries).1 These injuries can be severe.
+More than 50% of drowning victims treated in emergency departments require hospitalization or transfer for higher levels of care (compared to a hospitalization rate of 6% for all unintentional injuries).
+These injuries can be severe.

 Nonfatal drownings can cause brain damage that may result in long-term disabilities including memory problems, learning disabilities, and permanent loss of basic functioning (e.g., permanent vegetative state).

 Children: Children ages 1 to 4 have the highest drowning rates.
-In 2007, among children 1 to 4 years old who died from an unintentional injury, almost 30% died from drowning.1 Fatal drowning remains the second-leading cause of unintentional injury-related death for children ages 1 to 14 years.
+In 2014, among children 1 to 4 years old who died from an unintentional injury, ONE THIRD died from drowning.
+Fatal drowning remains the second-leading cause of unintentional injury-related death for children ages 1 to 14 years.